goiPP/go-101/README.md

 > Dynamic typing: types are only known as your program is running eg: Ruby, Python, Javascript: var num = 123 (number) then num = "123" (string) is allowed

 ####  Decalring variable
-- fundamental Go Types: bool, string, int, float64
+- fundamental Go Types: bool, string, int, float64, Arrays (primative, cannot resize)
 - Declaring ways:
     - :heavy_check_mark: Specify type (can do but not neccessary) `var card string = "Ace of Spades" `
     - :heavy_check_mark: First time initializing `value card := "Ace of Spades"`